 )

-To be able to download data from AEMET you will need a free API key which you can get here.
+To download data from AEMET, you need a free API key, which you can get here.

 library(climaemet)